Rail transport: Passenger trains

 A passenger train stops at stations where passengers may embark and disembark.
 The oversight of the train is the duty of a guard/train manager/conductor.
 Passenger trains are part of public transport and often make up the stem of the service, with buses feeding to stations.
-Passenger trains provide long-distance intercity travel, daily commuter trips, or local urban transit services, operating with a diversity of vehicles, operating speeds, right-of-way requirements, and service frequency (in Europe, operaters use train categories accordingly).
-Service frequencies are often expressed as a number of trains per hour (tph).
-Passenger trains can usually be into two types of operation, intercity railway and intracity transit.
-Whereas intercity railway involve higher speeds, longer routes, and lower frequency (usually scheduled), intracity transit involves lower speeds, shorter routes, and higher frequency (especially during peak hours).
+Passenger trains provide long-distance intercity travel, daily commuter trips, or local urban transit services, operating with a diversity of vehicles, operating speeds, right-of-way requirements, and service frequency (in Europe, operators use train categories accordingly).
+Service frequencies are often expressed as a certain number of trains per hour.
+Passenger trains can usually be divided into two types of operation: intercity railway and intracity transit.
+Whereas intercity railway involves higher speeds, longer routes, and lower frequency (usually scheduled), intracity transit involves lower speeds, shorter routes, and higher frequency (especially during peak hours).

 Intercity trains are long-haul trains that operate with few stops between cities.
 Trains typically have amenities such as a dining car.
-Some lines also provide over-night services with sleeping cars.
+Some lines also provide overnight services with sleeping cars.
 Some long-haul trains have been given a specific name.
-Regional trains are medium distance trains that connect cities with outlying, surrounding areas, or provide a regional service, making more stops and having lower speeds.
+Regional trains are medium-distance trains that connect cities to outlying or surrounding areas, or provide regional service, making more stops and traveling at lower speeds.
 Commuter trains serve suburbs of urban areas, providing a daily commuting service.
 Airport rail links provide quick access from city centres to airports.